intel/intel-iot-refkit/README.rst

 ################

-This README file contains information on setting up, building, and booting Iot Reference OS Kit for Intel(r) Architecture project.
+This README file contains information on setting up, building, and booting IoT Reference OS Kit for Intel(r) Architecture project.

 Installing Docker on Linux
 ==========================

-It's possible to build the project in a Docker container.
-Using Docker provides a packaged and controlled environment for building an image, eliminating development environment issues that can occur with differing Linux OS distros and versions, different host compilers, and such.
-(There are instructions later below for building without Docker.)
+We recommend you build projects in a Docker container.
+Using Docker provides a packaged and controlled environment for building an image and can eliminate development environment issues that can occur with differing Linux OS distros and versions, different host compilers, and such.
+(We also describe `building without docker`_ in the instructions below.)

 Instructions for installing Docker for common Linux distros on your development machine (including Fedora and Ubuntu) are available at: